LibrePhotos/librephotos/apps/backend/README.md

 - LibrePhotos is a fork of Ownphotos
 - Self hosted Google Photos clone, with a slight focus on cool graphs
-- Django backend & React frontend.
+- Django backend and React frontend

 ### Contributions
 - Get started in less then 30 minutes by following the [guide here](https://github.com/LibrePhotos/librephotos-docker)